WRF-CMake/wrf/README.md

 WRF-CMake is designed to work alongside the current releases of WRF, therefore you can still compile your code using the legacy Makefiles included in WRF and WPS for any of the currently unsupported features.

-For more details, please see the short summary paper [WRF-CMake: integrating CMake support into the Advanced Research WRF (ARW) modelling system](https://joss.theoj.org/papers/9a87d84b2ed00ed82a6e297a4c34b3cf) on [The Journal of Open Source Software](https://joss.theoj.org/) website.
+For more details, please see the short summary paper [WRF-CMake: integrating CMake support into the Advanced Research WRF (ARW) modelling system](https://joss.theoj.org/papers/9a87d84b2ed00ed82a6e297a4c34b3cf) on the [Journal of Open Source Software](https://joss.theoj.org/) website.

 ### Currently supported platforms